 Spring is the time to view birds in their breeding plumage.
-Some of the most colorful include the Yellow Warbler and the Lazuli Bunting, which breed in thickets alongside inland streams.
-The Western Tanager breeds in the mountains.
-Although the Yellow Warbler used to breed widely in the area, it is now a species of Bird Species of Special Concern.
+Some of the most colorful include the yellow warbler and the lazuli bunting, which breed in thickets alongside inland streams.
+The western tanager breeds in the mountains.
+Although the yellow warbler used to breed widely in the area, it is now a Bird Species of Special Concern.
 Look (and listen) for it along Pacheco Creek and the San Benito River in San Benito County, as well as the Pajaro River in Santa Cruz and Monterey Counties.

 Spring whale, dolphin, and porpoise highlights

-Although you can see whales year-round in Monterey Bay, Spring is especially great for Gray Whale viewing.
-Gray whales have given birth to new babies in Baja California and are migrating North through Monterey Feb - May, peaking around mid-March.
+Although you can see whales year-round in Monterey Bay, spring is especially great for Gray Whale viewing.
+Gray whales have given birth to new babies in Baja California and are migrating north through Monterey from February through May, and peaking around mid-March.
 Look for these whales traveling closer to the shore during this time to protect their babies.
-Witness this up close on a whale watching boat or Pt.
+Witness this up close on a whale watching boat.
+The Pt.
 Lobos State Natural Reserve is a great place to view the whales from land.
-Humpback whales, and Dall's porpoise are also commonly viewed in the Spring.
+Humpback whales, and Dall's porpoise are also commonly viewed in the spring.

 Fort Ord National Monument vernal pools

-Only present in the Spring, these rare vernal pools are a hotbed of activity.
+Only present in the spring, these rare vernal pools are a hotbed of activity.
 Here's a Ft.
 Ord Trail Map with the vernal pools indicated.
-Also enjoy this video highlighting the special features of the vernal pools narrated by Natalie Zayas, Professor of environmental studies at CSUMB, and Bruce Delgado, Mayor of Marina, CA and Botanist at BLM .
+Also enjoy this video highlighting the special features of the vernal pools narrated by Natalie Zayas, professor of environmental studies at CSUMB, and Bruce Delgado, mayor of Marina, CA and a botanist at BLM .

 Spring geology highlight

 Have you seen the world's largest octopus or the world's smallest squid?
-Don't miss the aquarium's new exhibition Tenticles: The Astounding Lives of Octopuses, Squids, and Cuttlefishes.
+Don't miss the aquarium's new exhibition Tentacles: The Astounding Lives of Octopuses, Squids, and Cuttlefishes.